-During the 2019 election cycle, the Brennan Center for Justice will release television advertisements and spending figures for state supreme court elections.
+During the 2020 election cycle, the Brennan Center for Justice will release television advertisements and spending figures for state supreme court elections.
 Since 2000, the Brennan Center has been using this information to publish comprehensive analyses of special interest money and television spending in judicial elections.
-These analyses have culminated in eight iterations of the New Politics of Judicial Elections report series: 2000, 2002, 2004, 2006, Decade Report, 2009–10, 2011–12, 2013–14, and 2015–16.
+These analyses have culminated in ten iterations of the Politics of Judicial Elections report series: 2000, 2002, 2004, 2006, Decade Report, 2009–10, 2011–12, 2013–14, 2015–16, and 2017–18.

-This year’s advertisements are available for viewing on the web and as storyboards on each state’s Buying Time page.
-The storyboards contain screen captures of the ads at timed intervals, along with complete text.
-TV ads and storyboards are provided by the Kantar Media/CMAG.
+This year’s advertisements are available for viewing on the web on each state’s Buying Time page.
+TV ads are provided by Kantar Media/CMAG.

 Spending figures are included from multiple sources—including disclosure documents from state disclosure databases, ad purchase contracts posted by the FCC, and estimates provided by Kantar Media/CMAG.
 Each page will make clear the sources used for each estimate